borg286/sevtech2/README.md

 * If you want to harvest any of the Low Grade Charcoal blocks, do so before entering the next age as this will cause them to turn into netherrack.

+* Monster spawners generate mossy cobblestone from regular cobble, making the mossy variant renewable. (possibly age 2 needed, can't confirm)

+* SevTech contains the mod "Despawnable Spawners".
+This mod is set up to destroy spawners (the cage block) after it has spawned 400 mobs.

 ## What you can do now

 * Tinker's Crafting Station